-While there are many methods for building links, one tactic has proven to be the most effective: content marketing paired with strategic digital PR.
+While there are many methods for building links, there is one tactic that has proven to be the most effective: content marketing.

-Publishing linkable on-site content is one of the best ways to attract quality backlinks and diversify your backlink profile.
-Brands and businesses can publish high-quality content and then use a link building strategy / digital pr strategy to earn press and links to their site.
+Publishing linkable on-site content is one of the best ways to attract quality backlinks.
+Brands and businesses can publish high-quality content and then use promotion tactics to inspire other websites to link back to that content.

 Step One: Create the Type of Content That Attracts High-Quality Backlinks

 To create links through content, you must start by creating highly valuable and interesting content.
-You're aiming for the type of content you see on quality sites within your niche.
-If you want a robust and diverse link profile, think about what links you'd like to see, and read their pages to get a feel for the type of content they publish.
-Linkable content must stand out and capture attention by offering something surprising or valuable.
+Linkable content must stand out and capture attention by offering something surprising or useful.
 This type of content often fits into one or more of the following categories.

-By creating content that touches on a news story, you can catch some of the already buzzing attention around the topic.
+By creating content that touches on the news story, you can catch some of the attention that is already buzzing around the topic.
 And because many other websites are also covering that news story, you can offer a relevant take that other publishers may link to in their coverage.

-In the middle of a heated political campaign, The New York Times used newsjacking to produce linkable content by creating a webpage that curated over 598 Donald Trump Quotes.
-When many news outlets and websites are covering Trump’s language, The New York Times provided linkable content that was featured in many news stories covering the topic.
+In the middle of a heated political campaign, The New York Times used newsjacking as a way to produce linkable content by creating a webpage that curated over 239 Donald Trump Quotes.
+In a time when many news outlets and websites are covering Trump’s language, The New York Times provided linkable content that was featured in many news stories covering the topic.

 Trending Topics in Pop Culture

-You don’t need to cover or reference the topic directly; instead, you can spin the topic so that it relates to your industry or brand.
+You don’t need to cover or reference the topic in a direct way; rather, you can spin the topic so that it relates to your industry or brand.
 This allows you to create content that references the topic but remains relevant to your target audience.

 We took this approach when we teamed up with the real estate resource website Movoto.
-With the booming popularity of Marvel Comics, we created the Marvel Origins infographic that showed the homelands of famous superheroes and characters.
-The content, which was tied to both a trending topic and the client’s core offering, became the feature of 365 stories, with referring domains including from Yahoo, Mashable, MTV, Sploid, MentalFloss, Nerdist, and more.
+With the booming popularity of Marvel Comics, we created the Marvel Origins infographic that showed the homelands of popular superheroes and characters.
+The content, which was tied to both a trending topic and the client’s core offering, became the feature of 365 stories, including pick ups from Yahoo, Mashable, MTV, Sploid, MentalFloss, Nerdist, and more.

 New and Original Data

 With so much information online, you often need to do something special to stand out from all of the noise.
 One way to do that is to provide new and original data.
-When you share online information that can’t be found anywhere else because you produced it, you create exceptionally linkable content.
+When you share online information that can’t be found anywhere else because you produced it, you create content that is extremely linkable.

 Publishers love to share new and interesting data, and it’s part of their best practices to link back to the source of the data.
-If you can provide helpful and unique stats, you will likely garner links from other websites citing your piece of content.
+If you can provide useful and unique stats, you will be likely to garner links from other websites citing your data.

 Using new and original information to create linkable content is the approach we often take here at Fractl.
 We perform original research (or pull from internal data resources) to produce content that features interesting, new stats.
-Our STUDY of 500 journalists creates linkable content that is covered by hundreds of publishers.
+Our exclusive research creates linkable content that is covered by hundreds of publishers.

-Creating a guide that digs deep into a topic creates resources that audiences love and use and that publishers will also reference and link to.
+By creating a guide that digs deep into a topic, you create resources that audiences love and use and that publishers will also reference and link to.

-SEO Moz used an in-depth guide to build links back to their site (and provide value for their readers) when they published THE MOZ BEGINNER’S GUIDE TO SEO.
-The guide is ten chapters long and includes highly detailed information about SEO, from start to finish.
-Because it is the most thorough guide on this topic, it is typically the go-to resource for SEO guidance, leading to more than 2,500 links, according to data from Open Site Explorer.
+SEO Moz used an in-depth guide to build links back to their site (and to provide value for their readers) when they published The SEO Moz Beginner’s Guide to SEO.
+The guide is 10 chapters long and includes extremely detailed information about SEO, from start to finish.
+Because it is the most thorough guide on this topic, it is typically the go-to resource for SEO guidance which has led to more than 2,500 links according to data from Open Site Explorer.

-Like informational guides, how-to guides offer useful, evergreen information that appeals to readers and publishers.
+Just like informational guides, how-to guides offer useful, evergreen information that appeals to both readers and publishers.
 A step-by-step guide that solves a problem or teaches a skill is highly linkable content.
 If you can create the best instructions for how to do something, your website will become the go-to resource on the Internet and will be referenced by other web pages.

 Free Courses & Challenges

 Health.com created a simple push-up challenge that offered straightforward directions to teach people how to do 50 push-ups.
-The 50 Push-Up Challenge isn’t a lengthy resource, but it gives audiences an accessible, clear map for accomplishing a goal, which is why it has remained popular with readers and publishers alike.
+The 50 Push-Up Challenge isn’t a lengthy resource, but it gives audiences a free, clear map for accomplishing a goal, which is why it has remained popular with readers and publishers alike.

 Massive “10x Resource”

-Producing guides, case studies, and how-to directions are great ways to create linkable content, but something works even better: building a massive resource.
-Extensive, highly comprehensive resources are often referred to as “10x content,” meaning they are ten times better than other resources on the topic.
+Producing guides and how-to directions are great ways to create linkable content, but there is something that works even better: creating a massive resource.
+Extensive, extremely thorough resources are often referred to as “10x content,” meaning they are 10 times better than other resources on the topic.

 When you create “10x content,” you improve the odds that your content will be the resource that other websites link to.
 Providing the most in-depth information on that topic will make you stand out and become the leading resource.